Wcubed/SoftwareSystems/SoftwareSystems/answers/Week7.md

 ## 7.17
 Here we need to use `notifyAll()`, because both the producers and consumers are listening at the same time.
 So calling `notify()` might wake up a consumer when we want a producer and vice-versa.

+## 7.19
+- Thread1 could read the balance, then thread2 could modify the balance, and then thread1 would override thread2's modification, resulting in a wrong end result.

+- It would then use `new Thread(runnable);` I don't think the body of `MyThread` needs to be changed.